EMERGING MARKETS-Mexican peso snaps 3-day losing streak

 The broader MSCI Latam FX index .MILA00000CUS eyed its first weekly decline after two straight weeks of gains.

 Consumer prices in Chile rose 1.1% in March, data showed, roughly in line with market forecasts, as the world's largest copper producer battles stubbornly high inflation.
-Chile's peso CLP= was flat.
+Chile's peso CLP= declined 1.1%.

 Elsewhere, a joint copper mining project by Ecuador's state-run ENAMI and Chile's Codelco was told to suspend operations after a court ruling.